Most Companies Use One of Two Ingestion Patterns

 In this approach, the entire source data is extracted and loaded into a cloud store.

 To preserve historical data, ingestion systems create one output folder (partition) per extract.
-The folder path is typically the pipeline’s run date.
+The folder path is typically the pipeline’s run datetime.

 Cheap storage enables the storage of historical snapshots.
 But old data will need to be cleaned up regularly.